Trade Deficit Impacts Financing Needs (Infograpfic)

 Is the growing trade gap in the United States hurting American companies and increasing their need for business financing?
 It is a well known fact that the United States continues to have alarming trade deficits with many different countries.
 At the top of the list impacting the U.S. deficit is China.
 In 2015 the U.S. trade deficit with China hit approximately 337 billion when you deduct the trade surplus of 29.5 billion from the U.S. services exports to China.
 In 2019 the trade deficit with China has grown even more significantly.
 Although China is the largest contributor to America’s trade deficit, it is not the only country the U.S has a trade deficit with.
-The U.S. also has trade deficits of approximately 50 billion dollars or more with Japan, Mexico, and Germany based on the latest data available.
+The U.S. also has trade deficits of approximately 50 billion dollars or more with Japan, Mexico, and Germany based on earlier data.
 There are also many other countries that the U.S. has trade deficits with in the billions.

 The overall trade deficit for goods and services in the U.S. in 2015 was over 530 billion, a significant increase from the 505 billion in 2014, although there has been some recent narrowing of the gap.
 Manufacturing is always at the center of the issue because the merchandise or goods deficit without considering services is the largest part of the deficit.
 The goods trade deficit for 2014 was approximately 741 billion and peaking at almost 760 billion in 2015.
 The trade in services is the bright point of the trade balance as it is trading at a surplus.
 In 2014 the trade surplus for services was 231.8 billion and just shy of that in 2015 at 227.4 billion.
 However, the goods trade deficit is so large and continually growing that the trade surplus which was down year over year offers little relief.
 Also, recent numbers have shown that the overall trade deficit in 2019 was at 621 billion.

 So what exactly is a trade deficit?